 Avoid these Turkey Day cooking disasters.

 Too much pressure!
 Show off your whole, beautiful turkey to your guests, then whisk it away to the kitchen to carve it up in privacy.
 Need a turkey carving refresher?
 Check out this video.
-Get our favorite Thanksgiving sides, desserts, and our easiest ever pumpkin pie.